melentye/andrey-melentyev.com/src/2017-09-04_importance-of-e-in-ml.md

  and [delivery](https://www.martinfowler.com/bliki/ContinuousDelivery.html), [infrastructure as code](https://www.martinfowler.com/bliki/InfrastructureAsCode.html),
  [agile principles](http://agilemanifesto.org/) can help improve the quality and reduce lead time.
-A simplified way of thinking about it is to automate as much routine as possible in order to allow data scientists to focus on modelling and have a shorter feedback loop between having a new idea and .
+A simplified way of thinking about it is to automate as much routine as possible in order to allow data scientists to focus on modelling and have a shorter feedback loop between having a new idea and seeing it work live.

 For example, a mature data-intensive company will likely create and support infrastructure for **data collection**, some kind of data lake to store what's been collected.
 Depending on the needs and constraints, the collection of data can be